The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 • Undergo final vehicle assembly in North America.

-• Meet certain battery and critical minerals sourcing criteria.
+• Meet certain battery and critical minerals sourcing criteria (which becomes stricter over time).

 Qualified Vehicles Must Undergo Final Vehicle Assembly in North America